A Git workflow with the terminal

 Mix everything together and put in the oven for 45 mins at 200 °C.

-Check the status of your repository with git status
+Explore the changes to your repository with git status

 Check the current status of your Git repository by running